 Sidmouth, Sidford and Sidbury - Maps, Hotels and Bed and Breakfast Accommodation with email links.
-Updated 20 April 2008.
+Updated May 2016.
+This page is out of date but may still prove useful.

 This is the most comprehensive and the only truly independent listing of hotels and guest houses in Sidmouth.
 It is part of Sidmouth's largest website SeeRed.
-Establishments do not pay to be listed.
-Neither they nor Sidmouth Town Council have any control over content.
+Establishments do not pay to appear in the main listing.
+However it is out of date - some establishments may no longer exist - but it does list a large number that are not listed on many other 'paid for' websites - so it may still be useful to you.
+I'll update it when I have time!

 Details are provided without recommendation.
 They are believed to be correct but you are advised to check.
 Please mention the SeeRed website and notify any errors.
-Photographs will be added during 2008 (if I find the time!)
+Photographs will be added when I find the time, but these days it is easy to use Google's StreetView to drive down any street in Sidmouth from the comfort of your home!

-It is a sad story of more public money being spent by the Town Council in duplicating hotel publicity that is already adequately handled by the private sector than is spent on policing the unruly elements who are doing such harm to the town's reputation.
-The performance of the police must also be questioned - they have strongly supported a scheme for saturating Sidmouth with £60,000 worth of modern CCTV cameras - how about a bit of old fashioned competent policing instead?
+As for the 'official' tourist and hotel website, it remains a sad story of public money being spent by Sidmouth town council in duplicating hotel publicity that is already more than adequately handled by the private sector.
+The performance of the police must also be questioned - they have strongly supported a scheme for saturating Sidmouth with £60,000 (more recently £250,000) worth of CCTV cameras - how about a bit of old fashioned competent policing instead?
+As of 2009, things quietened down a bit and the CCTV idea has been delayed owing to cost.
+So you can still come to Sidmouth and not be watched everywhere you go - unlike in most towns in the UK.
+As of 2016 the idea is back on the agenda!

 In the summer of 2006, owners of Vicarage Road guest houses complained bitterly about the drunken louts who "drive guests away".
 The topic of rowdy drunks along the Esplanade was also aired in an important study of the town undertaken by the 'Vision for Sidmouth' group.
-Their 2006 report is here (pdf, about 2.6 MB, download time a few minutes at 56k).
-Curiously, few hotel guests who responded to a questionnaire mentioned antisocial behaviour as a problem - in stark contrast to the views of many residents.
+Their 2006 report is here.
+Curiously, few hotel guests who responded to a questionnaire mentioned antisocial behaviour as a problem at the time - in stark contrast to the views of many residents.
 Sidmouth and Sidford village are discussed in more detail here.

 Bookmark links on this page: